Peter Young & Peter Levett, Landscape Design, City of Salisbury

 Figure 9.
 Salisbury Council Infiltration Sump Designs

 Leaf litter within kerbing is generally cleared from kerbing as part of Council’s Verge Cutting Program.
-The program is programmed on a 5–8 week cycle of grass reduction (May to December) and accompanied removal of clippings from foot paths and driveways.
+The program is programmed on a 5–8 week cycle of grass reduction (May to December) and accompanied removal of clippings from footpaths and driveways.
 Street sweeping follows within 48 hours of cutting activities 8 collecting leaf litter and debris from kerbing simultaneously.
 Autumn signifies the flowering of E side roxylon and the migration of the Cacatuagalerita (Sulphur Crested Cockatoo), Glossopsittaconcinna (Musk Lorikeet) and Platycercuselegans (Crimson Rosella) to the district.
-Large numbers of these birds foraging amongst the street trees shed leaf litter and trimmed branch-lets on to the roadway.
-Consequently autumn rains flush this leaf litter along the kerb.
-Due to the over landstorm water system upon flat grades, leaf litter and debris exacerbates localised ponding to occur within kerbing.
-During high intensity rain events side entry pits (SEP) can become choked with leaf litter and debris, slowing down the storm water flows.
+Large numbers of these birds foraging amongst the street trees shed leaf litter and trimmed branch-lets onto the roadway.
+Consequently, autumn rains flush this leaf litter along the kerb.
+Due to the over-landstorm water system upon flat grades, leaf litter and debris exacerbates localised ponding to occur within kerbing.
+During high-intensity rain events side entry pits (SEP) can become choked with leaf litter and debris, slowing down the stormwater flows.
 This causes the SEP to back up and local flooding ensues.
-Council has programmed vacuum clearing of SEPs to prevent blockages; it is unrealistic to rely on this program to offset the total volume of litter during certain times of year.
+Council has programmed vacuum clearing of SEPs to prevent blockages; it is unrealistic to rely on this program to offset the total volume of litter during certain times of the year.

 Trees and Infrastructure and the Heat Island Effect

-Randrupet al.(2003) suggested that certain pavement construction methods may even promote damage to pavements by treeroots.
-It was explained that soil moisture loss by evaporation can beblocked by the barrier such as a concrete or asphalt pathway.
-Due to the evaporation barrier affect, there are differences in temperature between the soil and pavement and this causes the soil moisture to condense on the underside of the pavement.
+Randrup et al.(2003) suggested that certain pavement construction methods may even promote damage to pavements by tree roots.
+It was explained that soil moisture loss by evaporation can be blocked by a barrier such as a concrete or asphalt pathway.
+Due to the evaporation barrier effect, there are differences in temperature between the soil and pavement and this causes the soil moisture to condense on the underside of the pavement.
 Damage is caused therefore to the pavement surface by the root growth being attracted to this condensation moisture at the soil/concrete interface.
-Randrupet al.(2003)proposed that pavements constructed from porous materials that limit condensation and lower the temperature under concretes labs may reduce the incidence of rooting at the interface and the subsequent damage this can cause.
+Randrup et al.(2003)proposed that pavements constructed from porous materials that limit condensation and lower the temperature under concrete labs may reduce the incidence of rooting at the interface and the subsequent damage this can cause.

-The negative environmental impacts of treeless streets (this includes enhanced heat island effects) has been researched significantly, plus continued concern about the impacts of climate change have helped sway a change in attitude toward urban street trees by town planners and designers; (Shashua-Bara and Hoffman, 2000)- it is duly acknowledged that urban street trees provided positivee conomic and environmental benefits to the community 10.
+The negative environmental impacts of treeless streets (this includes enhanced heat island effects) have been researched significantly, plus continued concern about the impacts of climate change has helped sway a change in attitude toward urban street trees by town planners and designers; (Shashua-Bara and Hoffman, 2000)- it is duly acknowledged that urban street trees provided positive economic and environmental benefits to the community 10.

-Salisbury recognises the important role that street trees play in urban environments has launched research into developing alternate methods of passively irrigating street trees that may lower maintenance costs and promote healthier and faster growing trees.
+Salisbury recognises the important role that street trees play in urban environments and has launched research into developing alternate methods of passively irrigating street trees that may lower maintenance costs and promote healthier and faster-growing trees.